 Pennsylvania law allows for public school students to be released from classes once per week for religious instruction.
 What an amazing opportunity to reach otherwise unchurched children with the gospel, and to encourage and disciple children who have already trusted Christ as Savior.

-Each week, trained teachers, workers, and Wayne-Pike CEF Missionaries present Bible lessons, memory verses, Bible songs, and a missionary story to an average of 200 children in four different school districts across Wayne and Pike Counties.
+- Each week, trained teachers, workers present Bible lessons, memory verses, Bible songs, and a missionary story to an average of 200 children in four different school districts across Wayne and Pike Counties.